 Bilirubin is produced by the breakdown of the red blood cells in the body.
 It travels to the liver and is secreted to the bile duct.
 It is eliminated eventually from the body in the stool.
 A typical red blood cell has a lifespan of about 120 days.
 The hemoglobin present in the RBCs gets broken down into bilirubin and other substances.

-Accumulation of this substance in circulation gives a yellow discoloration of mucus membranes and skin which is known as jaundice.
-This condition is a common symptom for liver disease.
+Accumulation of this substance in circulation gives a yellow discoloration of mucous membranes and skin which is known as jaundice.
+This condition is a common symptom of liver disease.

 Due to the toxicity of unconjugated bilirubin, the body must convert it to a less toxic conjugated bilirubin, a process that takes place in the liver.

 Bilirubin is produced by a two-stage reaction that occurs in the reticuloendothelial system of cells.
 These cells include phagocytes, Kupffer cells of the liver, and cells in the bone marrow and spleen.
 The catabolism of heme proteins occurs in the microsomal fraction of the cell by heme oxygenase.
 The action of this enzyme is substrate-inducible, which means the heme serves both as the substrate and the cofactor for the reaction.